Strategic Interviewing and Selection: Getting the Right Talent on Your Team in This Tight Labor Market

 Pete Tosh is Founder of The Focus Group, a management consulting and training firm that assists organizations in sustaining profitable growth through four core disciplines:

-- Align corporate organizational structures with their strategic initiatives — while ensuring value creation for their customer bases
+- Align corporate organizational structures with their strategic initiatives — while insuring value creation for their customer bases

 - Ascertain customers’ primary needs and perceptions of organizations’ performance relative to that of their competitors